elfaaels/elfaaels/README.md

 ## Hi there, call me El or Fael. 👋

-I build and secure digital systems — from mobile apps to networks — with a growing focus on cybersecurity, application security, and risk management.
-My journey started in software engineering and mobile development, and today I’m bridging that foundation with security analysis to design resilient, trusted solutions.

-⸻

 🌐 Tech Stack
 - Languages: Dart, Swift, Python, Java, JavaScript, C++
 - Mobile Frameworks: Flutter, SwiftUI